Relativistic hydrodynamics with phase transition: Holographic model

-Hereafter, we provide the solutions in the Gubser gauge.
+From here on, we provide the solutions in the Gubser gauge.
 According to the ansatz \eqref{eq: metric}, the equations of motion for $A,B$ and $H$ are

-where prime denotes derivation with respect to the $u$.
-We can rephrase these equations to a single master equation for $G(\phi)\equiv A'(\phi)$
+where prime denotes derivation for the $u$.
+These equations can be rephrased as a single master equation for $G(\phi)\equiv A'(\phi)$

-This is so beneficial because for a given potential $V(\phi)$ a solution of \eqref{eq: master} allows to express $A, B$, and $H$ in terms of the function $G$.
-According to the Eqs. \eqref{eq:EOM1}, \eqref{eq:EOM2}, and \eqref{eq:EOM4} the solution for $A, B$ and $H$ can be obtained as
+For a given potential $V(\phi)$, a solution of \eqref{eq: master} allows us to express $A,B$, and $H$ in terms of the function $G$.
+According to Eqs. \eqref{eq:EOM1}, \eqref{eq:EOM2}, and \eqref{eq:EOM4}, the solution for these functions can be obtained as:

-where $\phi_h$ stands for the horizon value of the scalar field.
+where $\phi_h$ represents the horizon value of the scalar field.

-For certain simple choices of $V$ it is possible to solve the second order ordinary differential equation \eqref{eq: master} in the closed form \cite{Gubser:2008ny}, but in general the master equation \eqref{eq: master} needs to be solved numerically.
+For certain simple choices of $V$ it is possible to solve the second order ordinary differential equation \eqref{eq: master} in the closed form \cite{Gubser:2008ny}.
+However, in general, the master equation \eqref{eq: master} needs to be solved numerically.
 In that case, it is useful to extract the divergent asymptotic behavior of the master field $G$ inherited from the asymptotic behavior of $A$

 where $\tilde{A}(\phi), \tilde{B}(\phi)$ and $\tilde{G}(\phi)$ remain finite at the boundary $\phi\to 0$.
 As discussed in \cite{Gubser:2008ny} such a near boundary behavior of the fields corresponds to a relevant deformation of the CFT$_4$, namely \be \mathcal{L}=\mathcal{L}_{\textrm{CFT}_4}+\source^{4-\Delta}\mathcal{O}_\phi\ . \ee To find the equation of state (EOS), we set the source $\source$ of the dual operator to one in units of AdS radius, $\source=1$.
 This leaves the horizon value of the scalar field $\phi_h$ (which is equal to the horizon radius in the Gubser gauge) as the only free parameter.